Uh-oh! I'm the Fashion bitch boss...

 Although I'm used to living abroad, this is the first time I'm not on a Student Visa.

-Bonus: Portugal is full of uphills (somehow you never find the downhills), the buildings really old and devoid of lifts.
+Bonus: Portugal is full of uphills (somehow you never find the downhills), the buildings are old and devoid of lifts.

 After bringing my 3 large suitcases to my new flat, all I could think was Crossfit, you wish!